Crytek Relies on Helix Core to Maintain Code Quality for Its Virtual Reality Game Development

 Improving Developer Productivity With Helix Core and Swarm

 Crytek improves developer productivity by using Helix Swarm, a collaborative code review tool included with Helix Core.
 Swarm’s Jenkins integration automatically fires off builds and tests when a developer initiates a review.
 This eliminates the need for custom tooling and multiple Continuous Integration (CI) services.

 “We make fairly extensive use of pre-submit triggers.
 Even for simple things like ensuring the code review has passed or users aren’t submitting identical files,” said Kaye.

 Helix Core Release Timelines Reduced Tremendously

-The release process itself has never been faster for Crytek.
+The game development process itself has never been faster for Crytek.

 Crytek uses Helix Core to feed an accelerated, automated Continuous Delivery (CD) release workflow that is supported by two separate build farms.
 They also implemented an automated system for real-time testing of their main development branch.

 “I can do the final source code release in about half an hour,” says Kaye, adding that he suspects, in time, he could even get it down to as few as five minutes.

 Crytek is uniquely positioned to compete in the VR market.
 The trend toward augmented reality carries a significant data burden to support.
 Within a given VR system, studios must manage four- to eight-fold increases in asset file size, compared to traditional console products.

 No version control solution is better equipped to support this vast quantity of data than Helix Core.
 With preferred asset management features and performant WAN speed, there’s simply no platform solution better in gaming than Helix Core.

 It’s a competitive edge that is paying off.
 Both of the studio’s VR titles have garnered accolades for their innovations, including Best Presentation for “Robinson: The Journey” and Best VR Experience for “The Climb” at the German Computer Game Awards (Deutscher Computerspielpreis, DCP) in 2016.